-Prior to silver price prices increasing in Q2 2020, the Company shifted its strategy from utilising capacity at its Guadalupe processing plant to focusing on lower cost, high-grade production.
+Prior to silver price prices increasing in Q2 2021, the Company shifted its strategy from utilising capacity at its Guadalupe processing plant to focusing on lower cost, high-grade production.
 The decrease in production tonnes allowed the Company to focus on mining higher margin areas in lower cost situations.

-The mining activity is becoming more focused on the Guadalupe mine and other areas accessed from that shaft, with tonnage reaching approximately 50% of the mill feed.
+In late 2021, the Company started to expand it exploration and development into new areas that appear to provide higher margins.
+The mining activity is becoming more focused on the Guadalupe mine and other areas accessed from that shaft, with Guadalupe tonnage reaching approximately 55% of the mill feed in Q1 2022.
 A substantial underground development program at Guadalupe is continuing which includes a two-stage refurbishment of the mineshaft at the Guadalupe mine, and rebuilding the extensive track system on the 195 level to access the Pachuqueno section of the mine.
 This will provide for considerably higher capacity with lower associated hauling costs.
+Drilling both from surface and underground is continuing to expand this area.

-After an extremely wet rainy season during Q3 2021 which resulted in excessive haul costs and the mining at the Veta Negra open-pit halted, production at this mine recommenced providing 8% of the mill feed in the fourth quarter.
+After an extremely wet rainy season during Q3 2021 causing excessive haul costs, and which as a result halted mining at the Veta Negra open-pit, production at this mine recommenced late in Q4 2021 and in Q1 2022 it provided 11% of the mill feed.
+Phase one of a drilling programme has identified additional targets on strike and to depth.